-Boneless Beef Chuck Roast that is well-marbled with fat and has plenty of connective tissue.
-This will help ensure that your roast is fork tender and full of flavor.
-Tough cuts of meat becomes tender, juicy and delicious when slow-cooked, making it perfect for a pot roast recipe.
+Boneless Beef Chuck Roast that is well-marbled and has plenty of connective tissue.
+This will help ensure that your roast is fork-tender and full of flavor.
+Tough cuts of meat become tender, juicy, and delicious when slow-cooked.
+This makes it perfect for a pot roast recipe.

 Low Sodium Beef Broth adds flavor and helps to tenderize the meat as it cooks.

 Celery Flakes add a subtle flavor and aroma to the dish.
 I prefer using the dried celery flakes because they hold their shape longer and don't have any added salt.

 Yellow Onions add sweetness and depth of flavor to the dish.

 Kosher Salt and Black Pepper are simple but essential seasonings.
 They help enhance the natural flavors of beef.